 “That’s a feature, not a bug,” Professor Elm explains.
-Sam’s Johto counterpart is a wispy sort of fellow, with a long, earnest face and a lanky build that his lab coat tends to billow around when he’s in the frenetic motion that keeps his staff hurrying after him.
-Now he sits with his lanky legs crossed against the table’s edge, a glass of some pale liquor in one hand.
-“Being able to see what others have tried-“
+Sam’s Johto counterpart is a wispy sort of fellow, with a long, earnest face and a lanky build that his lab coat tends to billow around during the frenetic motion that keeps his staff hurrying after him.
+Now he sits with his long legs crossed against the table’s edge, a glass of some pale liquor in one hand.
+“Being able to see what others have tried—”

 “No lectures, please, Professor,” President Nara says.
-The oldest of the university heads, Sam first met her at a Tier 1 threat near a small town by Lavender.
+The oldest of the university heads, Sam first met her at a Tier 1 threat near a small town by Lavender when he was just a teenager.
 “No one here is doubting the value of the pokedex network.
-We all pay for them too, and we appreciate that the price is so reasonable, and how hard you fought for those subsidies.
+We all pay for them, and appreciate how hard you fought for those subsidies.
 But journals are where the real prestige comes from for academics that have hung their belt up, or never threw a pokeball at all.
 You’re asking us to leave our friends and employees out in the cold for what could be years.”

 “Not years,” Sam insists.
 “Maybe one, tops.”